 Agenda and Presentations | Written Testimonies | Session Videos

 June 7-8, 2012 | NAS Building, 2101 Constitution Avenue, NW, Washington, DC 20418

 A conference was conducted to (1) systematically review relevant research literatures to enhance understanding of the barriers and challenges to the full participation of all minority women in STEM disciplines and academic careers; (2) identify reliable and credible data sources and data gaps in order to better understand the critical transitions where women of color are lost; and (3) identify the key aspects of exemplary policies and programs that are effective in enhancing minority women's participation in faculty ranks.

-Lydia Villa-Komaroff, Chair, Chief Scientific Officer, Cytonome/ST, LLC
+Lydia Villa-Komaroff, Co-Chair, Chief Scientific Officer, Cytonome/ST, LLC

 Florence Bonner, Co-Chair, Senior Vice President, Research and Compliance, Howard University